 How can we prevent this?
 We can correct the position of the steel bars according to the ink line before supporting the formwork, nail the pressure footboard, and also set a connection angle formwork at the corner, which helps to ensure the accuracy of the angle.

-Assemble the steel formwork in the order specified by the design to ensure the overall stability of the steel formwork system.
+Assemble the formwork frames for sale, such as steel formwork frames, in the order specified by the design to ensure the overall stability of the steel formwork system.

 The accessories must be securely installed, and the support and diagonal braces should have a flat and solid support surface and sufficient compression area.